 • 200>4000:2s β€” smooth (ease in-out)

-Append ~ to the last duration to loop:
+Append ~ to loop the transition:

-• 200>4000:1>200:1~ β€” looping triangle-like sweep
+• 200>4000:2~ β€” looping ramp

 FM index ramping up exponentially over 3 seconds: